christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.4.13 =
+* Fixed: Error with Bulk Edit that was overwriting Publisher
+* Fixed: Select/Deselect All Books button on Book Grids was not working with custom sort
+* Fixed: Select/Deselect All buttons on Book Grids were not enabling/disabling Preview button

 = 3.4.12 =
 * Fixed: error with genres, series, tags, editors, illustrators, and cover artsts appearing as numbers (load any page in the Dashboard to see a notice about running a fix)